 The stormwater collection and conveyance system includes catch basins, piping and other facilities used for stormwater conveyance and/or treatment.
 This section lists operations and maintenance requirements for catch basins, piping and other facilities.
+BMP selection and guidance was directed by SDCI Appendix G - Stormwater Control Operations and Maintenance Requirements.

-1. Catch Basins
+1. Catch basins

 Most catch basins have a storage area at the bottom to trap sediments, debris, and other particles that can settle out of stormwater, thereby preventing clogging of downstream piping and washing of these solids into the surface water ultimately receiving drainage water.
+Refer to BMP No. 5 - Catch Basins and Maintenance Holes.

+Inspect catch basins annually using Geographic Information System (GIS) data collection software.
+Inspection results are documented on the GIS platform.
 When the catch basin is approximately 60 percent full of sediment, sediment can begin to wash into stormwater piping.
 Oils and grease, petroleum hydrocarbons, debris, metals, sediment, and contaminated water collect in catch basins, oil/water separators, and settling basins.
 Outlet traps (downturned elbows) are required to trap oil and other floatables and must be replaced or repaired when damaged or missing.

-Clean catch basins when they are half full or when the sediment and debris is within 18 inches of the bottom of the outlet pipe.
+Clean catch basins when they are half-full or when the sediment and debris is within 18 inches of the bottom of the outlet pipe.
 Follow additional manufacturer guidance and requirements on catch basin inspection and maintenance.

-2. Stormwater Piping
+2. Stormwater piping

 Stormwater piping must be in good condition.
-Piping should be inspected regularly and repaired as needed.
-See also the KCWSDM Appendix A for additional piping maintenance requirements.
+Piping should inspected annually and repaired as needed.
+See also the King County SWDM Appendix A for additional piping maintenance requirements.

-Permit Section S6.D.3.c requires the UW, no later than 180 days before the expiration date of the NPDES permit, to develop a storm sewer system map showing the locations of all known storm drain outfalls, labeling the receiving waters, and delineating the areas contributing runoff to each outfall.
+Permit Section S6.D.3.c requires the UW to maintain a storm sewer system map showing the locations of all known storm drain outfalls and discharge points, labeling the receiving waters, and delineating the areas contributing runoff to each outfall and discharge point.
 The map (or completed portions of the map) must be available on request to Ecology and/or to other Permittees or Secondary Permittees.
 The preferred, but not required, format of submission will be an electronic format with fully described mapping standards.

-Permit Section S6.D.3.d requires the UW to conduct field inspections and visually inspect for illicit discharges at all known outfalls that discharge to surface waters.
+Permit Section S6.D.3.d requires the UW to conduct field inspections and visually inspect for illicit discharges at all known outfalls that discharge points.
 The UW must visually inspect at least one third (on average) of all known outfalls each year beginning no later than two years from the date of permit coverage, and develop and implement procedures to identify and remove illicit discharges.
-Records of inspections and follow-up activities must be maintained.
+Keep records of inspections and follow-up activities.

-3. Other Stormwater Facilities
+3. Other stormwater facilities

 Other facilities can include both structural and non-structural stormwater facilities, such as green stormwater infrastructure elements including trees, vegetation, and soil.
 All of these facilities require routine maintenance to ensure their functionality is maintained.
 Frequency and level of maintenance varies based on the facility location, function, and exposure to impacts.
-Facilities should be maintained according to the operation and maintenance procedures in Volume 3, the Stormwater Flow Control and Water Quality Treatment Technical Requirements Manual and the following actions:
+Facilities should be maintained according to the operation and maintenance procedures in SDCI Volume 3, the Project Stormwater Control and the following actions: